Second Federal Republic of Mexico: Finances

-Mexico’s chronic financial issues remained an imposing issue for the Arista administration.
+Mexico's chronic financial issues remained an imposing issue for the Arista administration and would ultimately lead to its fall.
 Government income stood at 8 million pesos while expenditure stood at 26 million.
 A goal was set to reduce the expenditure to 10 million pesos.
 In order to ameliorate the national finances Arista dramatically cut the salaries of public employees, up to seventy five percent in some cases but the cuts were applies unevenly many unnecessary expenditures remained.
 Finance Minister Payno resigned over differences on reducing the deficit.

 In August, he summoned a council of governors to suggest better remedies.
-The governors’ response was to attack the administration over its alleged lack of management and presented a new calculation of the national finances which showed no deficit at all.
+The governors' response was to attack the administration over its alleged lack of management and presented a new calculation of the national finances which showed no deficit at all.
 The government gained some slight concessions on budget cuts from congress, but the legislature was largely idle, and received condemnation from the press.
 Certain journals floated the idea that Arista should dissolve congress only to face arrest.

-Scattered revolts were raised against the government, most prominent of which was the insurrection led by a Guadalajara hatmaker named Blancarte.
-Supporters of Santa Anna, reached out to Blancarte and successfully convinced the latter to increase the scope of his revolt.
-On September 13, Blancarte proclaimed that Arista ought to be overthrown and that Santa Anna ought to be recalled to take a role in reorganizing the government.

-Fall of the Second Federalist Republic

-As the Blancarte revolt spread throughout the entire nation, Arista addressed the chambers on December 15, 1852, and eventually resigned on January 5 As he left the National Palace, he remarked that “This office (of the presidency) and its responsibilities are but a grave burden and a useless title, if they are not accompanies by the power and respect due to them.”

-Aftermath

-Santa Anna ascended to the presidency for what would turn out to be his last dictatorship.
-He himself was overthrown in 1855 by the Liberal Plan of Ayutla, inaugurating the era of La Reforma.
+Infrastructure

+In 1856, a commission for the drainage and canalization of the Valley of Mexico was appointed and offered a $12,000 reward to the engineer that offered it the best proposal.

+In 1849, the Mexican Congress granted an exclusive ten year concession to the engineer Juan de la Granja to build electro-magnetic telegraphs throughout the Mexican Republic, under the conditions that within two years he should have built at least forty leagues of telegraphic line between Mexico City and Veracruz, and that official government correspondence would have priority, and that the Mexican government could interrupt communications along said line for reasons of national security.
+The Mexico City Veracruz line was finished by 1856 after which the government now made efforts to construct a line through Jalapa.

+Trade

+In 1854, Santa Anna passed discriminatory customs against nations which had no commercial treaty with Mexico, and this measure was repealed in 1856 by the liberals who had overthrown him.
+They instead lowered tariffs in general.

+Cotton, which had long been subject to tariff restrictions to protect the Mexican textile industry was given permission in 1858 to be imported through the port of Vera Cruz by paying a dollar and a half per hundred pounds.
+In March 1858, the governor of Tamaulipas declared the establishment of a free economic zone along the Rio Grande where foreign goods were exempted from duties.

+Customs records indicate that in 1851, 435 American vessels, 108 English, and 296 of other nations visited Mexican ports.

+In 1856 a line of steamships was established between San Francisco and the Mexican ports of the Pacific.

+In May, 1862, a mail line of steamers was established between Mexico and the United States, and postal regulations between the two nations were agreed upon.